epfl-ml4ed/SkillThrills/protosp01/evaluation/README.md

 Kompetencer: Danish job offers, 1200 examples, skills and knowledge
 SkillSpan: English, IT and house domain, 12k examples, not so high quality, skills and knowledge.

-(with B I O tagging --> evaluate using Span-F1, exact span matching, around 60-65%)
+(with B I O tagging --> evaluate using Span-F1, exact span matching)

 --> evaluation: Using the "evaluate" package. https://huggingface.co/spaces/evaluate-metric/seqeval